MrStewartSalmon/Staticwebsite-AWS/README.md

 Open the AWS management console and select Route 53 service from the search bar.

-Select registered domains and type the domain name you would like to purchase, and enter your address details.
+Select registered domains, type the domain name you want to purchase, and enter your address details.
-Now accept the terms and conditions and complete the order.
+Now you can accept the terms and conditions and complete the order.

 Step#2